 Quite the contrary!
 It is important to have your HVAC system checked by a professional twice a year (in the spring before using the air conditioner for the first time and in the fall before using the furnace for the first time).
 This kind of preventive maintenance is important for the life of your HVAC system, addressing any issues before they turn into expensive repairs or replacements.

-Now that we have debunked these myths, call Stiles Heating & Cooling today to schedule your next maintenance appointment and ensure your HVAC system is running smoothly.
+Now that we have debunked these myths, call Stiles Heating, Cooling, & Plumbing today to schedule your next maintenance appointment and ensure your HVAC system is running smoothly.